AngeloFinassi/AngeloFinassi/README.md

 <h1 align="center">Hey there! 👋 I'm Ângelo</h1>
 <p align="center">
-  💻 Computer Science Student | Full-Stack Developer in Progress | Passionate About Building and Learning
+  💻 Computer Science Student | Software Developer in Progress | Passionate About Building and Learning
 </p>

 ---

 ### 👨‍💻 About Me

 Hi!
 I'm a Computer Science student at **UFABC**, currently pursuing the **Bachelor of Science and Technology (BC&T)** and **Computer Science**.
 I started my tech journey with a **Technical Degree in Industrial Automation**, where I discovered my passion for programming and technology.